wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 ## Self-registration verification process

-WSO2 IS user registration portal does not support account verification theough SMS OTP.
-Therefore if a tenant needs to confirm self-registered accounts through SMS OTP, they need to build up their own self-registration portal and incorporate the API provided in this section of the guide.
+WSO2 IS user registration portal does not support account verification through SMS OTP.
+Therefore, if a tenant needs to confirm self-registered accounts through SMS OTP, they need to build up their self-registration portal and incorporate the API provided in this guide section.

 !!! note
     This method can be used for both `SMS` and `Email` account verification methods.